ENCCS/julia-for-hpc/content/overview.rst

 .. callout:: Methods and functions

-   -  A **function** describing the "what" can have multiple **methods** describing the "how"
+   -  A **function** describing the "what" can have multiple **methods** describing the "how".
-   -  This differs from object-oriented languages in which objects (not functions) have methods
+   -  This differs from object-oriented languages in which objects (not functions) have methods.
-   -  **Multiple dispatch** is when Julia selects the most specialized method to run based on the types of all input arguments
+   -  **Multiple dispatch** is when Julia selects the most specialized method to run based on the types of all input arguments.
    -  **Best practice**: constrain argument types to the widest possible level, and introduce constraints only if you know other argument types will fail.